 Use case #2: You are at home, searching in Google Scholar, Google, or some other search engine and find an article or subscription resource of interest to you.
 Instead of starting over again with the citation in the library databases, click on the JournalPass bookmarklet which will prompt you to authenticate with your BGSU login credentials and then redirect you to the subscription resource.

 Note: BGSU Libraries must have a subscription to the journal or database in question.

 JournalPass is our off-campus/wireless bookmarklet for your browser that allows you to connect to journals and databases without having to start at the library web site.

 If you are off-campus and encounter a restricted-access subscription article or e-resource, just click on the JournalPass bookmarklet that you’ve previously installed.
-JournalPass will redirect you so you can authenticate with your BGSU login credentials and then automatically return you to the restricted article or resource you were trying to view.
+JournalPass will redirect you so you can log in with your BGSU username and password, then pass you through to the full text of the article or resource.

 Questions or feedback?
 Use Ask Us! for help.